me-sh/think_like_an_expert_paper/readme.md

 ```
 root
-└── notebooks : jupyter notebooks for paper analyses
+└── notebooks : jupyter notebooks
 └── py : python code
 └── masks : anatomical ROI and brain masks
 ```

 ### Instructions

 After downloading the data folder from openNeuro, set the variable 'bids_path' in the code to point to the data folder.

-The notebooks contain the expected outputs.
+Use notebooks for pre-processing of raw data (requires FSL; dependencies in py folder), behavioral analysis and ROI analysis.
+Analysis notebooks contain the expected outputs.
 Run times for a single analysis on a single region of interest (ROI) are <1h on a single CPU core.

+Use similarity_searchlight.py for whole-brain analysis (requires BrainIAK searchlight).

 The code was tested under GNU/Linux (x86_64 architecture) with Jupyter Notebook and BrainIAK (version information below).
 No special installation is required.